adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 The short answer is you can't.
 Try to avoid having to fix self-induced problems.

+## Because reuse makes debugging more difficult.

+When debugging an element, there will be several applicable CSS selectors playing a part making it noisy.

+## Because granular styles aren't worth bothering with.

+If you're going to do `<div class="red">` you may as well do `<div style="color: red">` which is more explicit anyway.
+But we don't want to do this because we don't want to mix concerns.

 ## Because visual class names don't hold much meaning.

 Take `red`.
 Does this mean a red background?
 Does this mean red text?
 Does this mean a red gradient?
 What tint of red does this mean?